UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - The customer may be required to update or add licence keys for additional module usage.

-- If the customer wants to use an additional VMware module, then they can request a new licence key as per [*How to request a new VLS licence*](vmw-how-vls-request-licence.md).
+- If the customer wants to use an additional VMware module, they can request a new licence key as per [*How to request a new VLS licence*](vmw-how-vls-request-licence.md).

 - The licence keys supplied are for use with UKCloud VLS only and not for any VMware usage outside of the VLS contract.
 If the service is cancelled by the customer, the UKCloud issued keys are to be removed by the customer.